-My name is Stephen Mason.
-I am a barrister.
-I was called to the Bar by the Honourable Society of the Middle Temple in November 1988.
+Stephen Mason is a barrister.
+He was called to the Bar by the Honourable Society of the Middle Temple in November 1988.

 BA (Hons) (History and Educational Philosophy), MA, LLM, PGCE (FE)

-As far as I am aware, I was the first lawyer to write an e-book in 1999 on the Y2K issue (distributed on the cover CD ROMs of PC Magazine in May 1999 and PC Pro in July 1999 to 300,000 readers); I was the first barrister to write a set of e-commerce precedents for lawyers on behalf of the Butterworths Tolley Electronic Business Law web site in 2000; I prepared the electronic evidence and electronic signatures part of the syllabus for the British Computer Society ISEB Certificate in IT Law Essentials course in 2006, and I have taken part in European Union projects:
+As far as he is aware, he was the first lawyer to write an e-book in 1999 on the Y2K issue (distributed on the cover CD ROMs of PC Magazine in May 1999 and PC Pro in July 1999 to 300,000 readers); he was the first barrister to write a set of e-commerce precedents for lawyers on behalf of the Butterworths Tolley Electronic Business Law web site in 2000; he prepared the digital evidence and electronic signatures part of the syllabus for the British Computer Society ISEB Certificate in IT Law Essentials course in 2006, and has taken part in European Union projects:

 Admissibility of electronic evidence in court (AEEC) project